 The Science Behind Rowing

 While many forms of exercise are touted as full body because they use more than one muscle group, rowing can legitimately make this claim.
 Rowing requires significant use of the shoulders, biceps, triceps, chest, back, abdominals, glutes, hamstrings, quads and calves.
 Contrary to popular belief, rowing is much more than an upper-body workout, with the legs providing the bulk of power for the stroke.

 In addition to the muscles required during the "drive," or pulling phase of the stroke, the core, hamstrings and triceps provide much-needed stability at the end of the stroke and during the "recovery," or resting phase.

 In terms of calories burned and energy expended, rowing fares better than many other more popular forms of exercise.
-According to Harvard Health Publishing, a 155-pound individual can burn over 520 calories per hour rowing at a moderate pace and close to 630 calories at a more vigorous pace.
+Exercise statistics show a 155-pound individual can burn over 520 calories per hour rowing at a moderate pace and close to 630 calories at a more vigorous pace, according to Harvard Health Publishing.

 In addition, rowing at 100 to 150 watts yields a metabolic equivalent (MET) of between 7 and 8.5, which is comparable to running an 11- or 12-minute mile.
 The metabolic equivalent measures the amount of energy required to sustain an activity and is an accurate gauge of exercise intensity and the caliber of a workout.

 Before you can reap the full benefits of a rowing workout, you must learn proper technique.
 This will ensure maximum results and help prevent injury.
 As with most forms of exercise, efficiency is a top priority when rowing.
 The stroke should be long and fluid to help you go the farthest and fastest while expending the least amount of energy.